How to Apply for Financial Aid

 Applying for Financial Aid

-Step 2: Complete the Free Application for Federal Student Aid (FAFSA) and include GMercyU’s code of 003270.
+Step 2: Complete the Free Application for Federal Student Aid (FAFSA) and include GMercyU’s code: 003270.

 Not planning to file the FAFSA?
-Please complete our FAFSA Waiver as soon as possible so we can issue a financial aid offer letter, which includes any GMercyU merit or other scholarship aid offerred to you at admission.
-Find the waiver on our Financial Aid Applications & Forms page or in the Self-Service Portal for accepted students.
+Please complete our FAFSA Waiver (PDF) as soon as possible so we can issue a financial aid offer letter, which includes any GMercyU merit or other scholarship aid offered at admission.

 Have questions?
 Contact one of our trained financial aid professionals who are ready to help you at any time, at no charge!